Kevin Feige Reveals Why Nick Fury Waited Until ‘Avengers: Infinity War’ To Page Captain Marvel

 “Well, I’d say two things.
 One, she does say it’s gotta be a real emergency, right?
 Yeah.”

-/Film said that it was “just a city” when the Avengers had to battle in New York and Sokovia.
-That was not the entire world which is what they’re dealing with now.
+Slash Film said that it was “just a city” when the Avengers had to battle in New York and Sokovia.
+That was not the entire world, which is what they’re dealing with now.
 Once that was cleared up, Feige continued.

 “The other thing I’d say is how do you know he never hit it?
 How do we know he never pushed it before?
 We’ve never seen him push it before.
 That doesn’t mean he never did.”